 On April 6, 2015, Ming Huang, a purported shareholder of ours, filed a Class Action Complaint (Civil Action No. 3:15-02407), alleging violations of the federal securities laws (the "Complaint") in the United States District Court for the District of New Jersey (the "District of New Jersey"), against us and two of our officers, Raymond P. Dolan, our President and Chief Executive Officer, and Mark T. Greenquist, our former Chief Financial Officer (collectively, the "Defendants").
 On September 21, 2015, in response to motions subsequently filed with the District of New Jersey by four other purported shareholders of ours seeking status as lead plaintiff, the District of New Jersey appointed Richard Sousa as lead plaintiff (the "Plaintiff").
 The Plaintiff claims to represent purchasers of our common stock during the period from October 23, 2014 to March 24, 2015, and seeks unspecified damages.
 The principal allegation contained in the Complaint is that the Defendants made misleading forward-looking statements concerning our fiscal first quarter of 2015 financial performance.
-On September 22, 2015, we filed a Motion to Transfer (the "Motion to Transfer") this case to the United States District Court for the District of Massachusetts (Leivil Action No. 1:16-cv-10657-GAO).
-On May 4, 2016, the Plaintiff filed an amended complaint (the "Amended Complaint"), which is now the operative complaint in this litigation.
-On June 20, 2016, the Company and the other Defendants filed a Motion to Dismiss the Amended Complaint (the "Motion to Dismiss") and on July 25, 2016, the Plaintiff filed an opposition to the Motion to Dismiss on August 15, 2016.
-A hearing on the Motion to Dismiss was held on February 28, 2017 and the parties are now awaiting a decision from the District of Massachusetts.
-We believe that the Defendants have meritorious defenses to the allegations made in the Amended Complaint and do not expect the results of this suit to have a material adverse effect on our business or consolidated financial statements.
+On September 22, 2015, we filed a Motion to Transfer (the "Motion to Transfer") this case to the United States District Court for the District of Massachusetts (the "District of Massachusetts").
+On March 21, 2016, the District of New Jersey granted our Motion to Transfer.
+On May 4, 2016, the Plaintiff filed an amended complaint (the "Amended Complaint") (Civil Action No. 1:16-cv-10657-GAO).
+On June 20, 2016, the Company and the other Defendants filed a Motion to Dismiss the Amended Complaint (the "Motion to Dismiss") and on July 25, 2016, the Plaintiff filed an opposition to the Motion to Dismiss.
+We filed our reply to the Plaintiff's opposition to the Motion to Dismiss on August 15, 2016.
+A hearing on the Motion to Dismiss was held on